 - Sponsor – An experienced AA participant to act as a guide and mentor to newer AA members

-Finding an AA Meeting in NE Ohio
+Finding a Meeting in NE Ohio

 No matter where you like in northeast Ohio, there’s at least one meeting near you every night and most days.
 Many are held in church halls.
 To find a meeting near you, use the following links: (Keep in mind that due to the anonymous nature of AA, updating the information is left to the chairmen and women of the individual meetings.)

-Alcoholics Anonymous and its Northeast Ohio Roots
+Alcoholics Anonymous and Its Northeast Ohio Roots

 AA was born right here in Northeast Ohio, with a fateful 1935 meeting between Bill W. and Dr. Bob in the gatehouse of Stan Hywet Hall in Akron.
 The concept outlined by the two AA founders that day has grown to an organization that touches all 50 US states and more than 150 countries worldwide.
 You can tour the gatehouse at Stan Hywet as well as the house nearby where Dr. Bob lived.
 Stan Hywet has an admission fee; visiting Dr. Bob's house is free.

-Don't Forget about NA and CA Meetings
+Don't Forget About NA and CA Meetings